Categories

 REVIEW:

-Though populated by reliable guest stars, this episode’s blah scripting is really as generic as its title implies.
+Though populated by reliable guest stars, this episode’s blah scripting is just as generic as its title implies.
 Suffice to say, Lansbury’s Jessica Fletcher is stuck in a mediocre murder-mystery only worsened by its lame ‘big reveal’ flashback.
 The nicely played scenes Lansbury shares with Horton and/or Zipp, unfortunately, won’t bolster viewer interest much.

 BRIAN’S ODD MOON RATING: 3½ Stars